What are the alternatives to plastic?

 Plastic waste: What are the alternatives?

+Wet wipes have been added to the list of items being targeted by government plans to eliminate plastic waste.

-Plastic straws and cotton buds could be banned in England as part of a government drive to reduce waste.
+Plastic straws and cotton buds were already on a list of items which could be banned in England.

-Sixty UK music festivals, including Bestival in Dorset and Boomtown in Hampshire, have also said they will ban plastic straws at their events this summer.
+It comes after the prime minister pledged in January to eradicate all "avoidable plastic waste" by 2042.

-Some businesses and cafes have started stocking appropriate replacements so what are the alternatives?
+Some businesses and cafes have started stocking appropriate replacements for plastic and 60 music festivals, including Bestival in Dorset and Boomtown in Hampshire, have banned plastic straws, so what are the alternatives?

 'Personal preference'